lambdakb/kicad-lkbd/README.md

 ## License

 This KiCad library is distributed under the [MIT License](/LICENSE).
 However, the 3D models located in the `3dmodels/` folder are licensed separately.
-Please refer to the [`3dmodels/README.md`](3dmodels/README.md) file for the their specific licensing terms.
+Please refer to the [`3dmodels/README.md`](3dmodels/README.md) file for their specific licensing terms.